apalache-mc/apalache/docs/internal/rfc/002rfc-interactive-mode.md

 requests.
 Clients will interact via a simple, well supported protocol providing an online RPC interface to client programs.

+As a followup, we can create our own front-end client to interact with this server, perhaps as a simple web application.

 ### Requirements

-The follow requirements have been gathered through conversation and discussion on our GitHub issues:
+The following requirements have been gathered through conversation and discussion on our GitHub issues:

 1. enable checking specs without repeated JVM startup costs